top of page

 of Comfort, Time, and Dignity

-If you want to write a memoir but don’t have the time or skill, that’s where I come in.
 I’ll be doing the heavy lifting of crafting the information you provide into a high-quality book, true to your voice and ideas.

-My book projects at Youth Communication have received numerous awards, as well as praise from Hillary Clinton, Jonathan Kozol, Marian Wright Edelman, and Martin Seligman, and have been profiled by The New York Times, The Daily News, New York Newsday, Ms. Magazine, and NPR’s All Things Considered.
+My book projects at Youth Communication received numerous awards, and were profiled by The New York Times, The Daily News, New York Newsday, Ms. Magazine,

 “Al Desetta has a talent for going to the heart of a writer's story.”